tuvo1106/aws-primer/certified_solutions_architect.md

 - **Single Node** - nodes come in sizes of 160 GB.
 You can launch a single node to get started.
 - **Multi-Node** - cluster of nodes.
-  - **Leader Node** - manages client connections and recieves queries.
+  - **Leader Node** - manages client connections and receives queries.
   - **Compute Node** - stores data and perform queries (up to 128 nodes).
 - There are 2 types of Nodes.
   - **Dense Compute** (dc) - best for high performance, but they have less storage.